Physiatry at BIDMC

 Most back and neck pain will respond to nonsurgical treatment.
 For patients with spine problems, evaluation by a physiatrist can be an excellent first step, since physiatrists are experts in the assessment and management of pain and dysfunction, including imaging evaluation, exercise and modality prescription, and minimally invasive pain management procedures such as injections.

 Because back pain is such an important medical problem with tremendous impact on our society, physicians and surgeons from many medical specialties are dedicated to diagnosing and treating disorders of the spine.
-Dr. Muzin collaborates with neurosurgeons, orthopaedic surgeons and pain management specialists to decide whether each patient would benefit from surgery or non-operative treatment.
+Our physiatrists collaborate with neurosurgeons, orthopaedic surgeons and pain management specialists to decide whether each patient would benefit from surgery or non-operative treatment.

-What type of spine care does Dr. Muzin provide?
+What type of care do the Spine Center's physiatrists provide?

 Treatment plans may include exercise or therapy prescriptions, pool exercise, physical methods such as cryotherapy or electric stimulation, orthoses and assistive devices, or medical management.
-Procedures available for diagnosing or treating spine pain include image-guided injections -- for example, epidural injections, zygapophyseal joint (facet) injections and denervation, soft tissue and joint injections, and nerve blocks.
+Procedures available for diagnosing or treating spine pain include image-guided injections — for example, epidural injections, zygapophyseal joint (facet) injections and denervation, soft tissue and joint injections, and nerve blocks.
 Many patients with back or neck pain benefit from these physiatric treatments.
-Dr. Muzin will take the greatest care to weigh the benefits and risks of any treatment.
+Our physiatrists will take the greatest care to weigh the benefits and risks of any treatment.

 American Academy of Physical Medicine and Rehabilitation (AAPM&R)